HBecquembois/HBecquembois/README.md

 ### Hélène Becquembois

-Hello, I'm Hélène 👋🏼
+Hi, I'm Hélène 👋🏼

-I finished in June 2023 a 9 week intensive bootcamp in full stack web development at Le Wagon Paris (batch #1210) to start a new life as a developer.
+I finished in June 2023 a 9 week intensive bootcamp in full stack web development at Le Wagon Paris (batch #1210) to start a new life as a web developer.
 Previous to that I have worked for 20 years in the public sector.
 My plan is now to work on concrete and meaningful projects.
 I am concerned by environmental issues and women's rights.

 I am a very curious person, eager to learn always more.
 Amongst others, I am passionate about music, gastronomy and reading.